 Park staff will conduct taped interviews with the artist.
 Staff will also take photos of the artist at work.
 These will be posted to the park’s social media accounts to increase awareness of the program and promote the artist’s work.
 Artists may be asked to give presentations open to the local community and may also be interviewed by park staff for use on the park’s social media outlets.

 At the end of the residency, artists are asked to turn in a brief summary of thoughts and experiences that occurred during their time on the island.
-This summary will be featured at the exhibition as well as park publications.
+This summary will be featured in park publications as well as where the art is displayed.

 After the residencies are completed, artists will have six months to create an electronic portfolio.
 This portfolio shall be used by the park only for interpretive and education purposes, or to promote the Artist-in-Residence Program in the future.
 All artists will also have those six months to donate to the park one piece of original work inspired during the residency.